walles/git-commit-message-plus/README.md

 ### TODO

-- Only warn about missing `git commit -v` in `COMMIT_EDITMSG` files, not in others.
-Both for the Quick Fix and the Diagnostic.
 - When a user opens a `COMMIT_EDITMESSAGE` file and verbose commits are not enabled, open a popup in the bottom right corner offering a fix-it button
 - Consider the tests for no-diffs for both diagnostics and quick fixes.
 Are we